1. Is credit transfer possible? What are the criteria for consideration?

 7. Statement of Authorship

-All the above forms can be obtained either from the Intranet of Department of Computing (COMP) at https://intranet.comp.polyu.edu.hk/ProgInfo/dissertation.html or through the Office in Xi’an.
-Since it is in the Intranet of COMP, students are required to enter their COMP’s login account and password in order to access the Intranet.
+All the above forms can be obtained from the Intranet of Department of Computing (COMP) at https://intranet.comp.polyu.edu.hk/ProgInfo/dissertation.html.
+Since it is on the Intranet of COMP, students are required to enter their COMP’s login account and password in order to access the Intranet.
 If students have any questions about their COMP account, they can send an email to our technical team via firstname.lastname@example.org or by phone at (852) 2766 7257.
 From the Intranet, students will view the information and procedures of Dissertation/ Project/ Independent Study in more details.